suhailkakar/blog.suhailkakar.com/cktdwfohy04vgm8s1gjfs683a.md

 }
 ```

 Now, paste your public key in place of `YOUR_PUBILC_KEY` in the above code.
-Open your browser and go to `localhost:300`. and 💥 now you have upload care integrated into your app.
+Open your browser and go to `localhost:300`. and 💥 now you have Uploadcare integrated into your app.
-If anyone uploads a file using the upload care widget, You can view those files in your dashboard.
+If anyone uploads a file using the Uploadcare widget, You can view those files in your dashboard.

 ![screely-1631249899662.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1631249909192/E3C-rn7kCp.png)